The Traveller (poem)

-The Traveller; or, a Prospect of Society (1764) is a philosophical poem by Oliver Goldsmith.
+The Traveller; or, a Prospect of Society (1764) is a philosophical poem by novelist Oliver Goldsmith.
 In heroic verse of an Augustan style it discusses the causes of happiness and unhappiness in nations.
 It was the work which first made Goldsmith's name, and is still considered a classic of mid-18th-century poetry.

 Synopsis

 The dedication to The Traveller sets out Goldsmith's purpose:

 I have endeavoured to shew, that there may be equal happiness in states, that are differently governed from our own; that every state has a particular principle of happiness, and that this principle in each may be carried to a mischievous excess.

 He begins the poem by extolling the happiness of his brother Henry's simple family life.
 Then, from a vantage-point in the Alps, he surveys the condition of the world.
 Every nation, he says, considers itself the happiest, but this is only because each nation judges by its own standards.
 In fact, happiness is probably equally spread, though in different forms which tend to be mutually exclusive.